ToolJet/ToolJet/docs/docs/widgets/svg-image.md

 ---
 # SVG Image

 It is used to render vector images.
-We can display images, icons, texts using this component.
-SVGs are vector images and therefore are usually much smaller in file-size than bitmap-based images.
+We can display images, icons, and texts using this component.
+SVGs are vector images and therefore are usually much smaller in file size than bitmap-based images.

-Developers prefer having SVG **(Scalable Vector Graphics)** files as they are scalable and will render pixel-perfect at any resolution whereas JPEGs, PNGs and GIFs will not.
+Developers prefer having SVG **(Scalable Vector Graphics)** files as they are scalable and will render pixel-perfect at any resolution whereas JPEGs, PNGs, and GIFs will not.

 <div style={{paddingTop:'24px'}}>